edap/mouthy-triangles/README.md

 The main goal of this course is to tell a story to a distracted audience.

 ## Organization
-The course gives will take place every Friday at 14.00 in room 112.
+The course will take place every Friday at 14.00 in room 112.
 It gives 5CP.
 To obtain the credit points you have to take part at at least 80% of the lessons and to submit intermediate project when required.

 ## Topics